Handmade Islamic tiles on request

 The Almaviva studio manufactures custom-designed Islamic tiles with great respect for traditional ceramic techniques.

 Over 20 years of activity, we gathered thousands of images of old tiles and panels that can be a source of inspiration for new projects: Iznik tiles, Damascus murals, Isfahan and Tunisian tiles (“Qallaline”)…

 Our showroom is in Montparnasse, in the centre of Paris.

 Islamic tiles: the oldest glazed tiles

-Each region of this large cultural area has developed an art of its own: Ottoman Iznik tiles and Damascus tiles in the Middle East, Safavid and Qajar tiles in Persia, Qallaline tiles in Tunisia, and Kashi gari tiles from Sindh and Multan in India.
+Each region of this large cultural area has developed an art of its own: Ottoman Iznik tiles and Damascus tiles in the Middle East, Safavid and Qajar tiles in Persia, Qallaline tiles in Tunisia, and Kashi gari tiles from Sindh and Multan in the Indian peninsula.

 The tiles manufactured in the city of Iznik since the late 15th century are probably the most beautiful examples in the world of architectural ceramic tiles.
 They started ornating mosques and palaces of Constantinople when the city fell in the hands of the Ottomans Turks.